SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/installation/README.md

        `kubectl create secret docker-registry cinco-cloud-archetype-registry-secret --docker-server=registry.gitlab.com --docker-username=<USERNAME> --docker-password=<USERNAME> --dry-run=client -o yaml`
     3. Copy the terminal output in the`secrets.yaml` file

-5. Apply the secret to the cluster: `kubectl apply -f secrets.yaml`.
+5. Ensure that you separate all secrets in the `secrets.yaml` file with a new line containing `---`.

-   Ensure that you separate all secrets in the `secrets.yaml` file with a new line containing `---`.
+6. Apply the secret to the cluster: `kubectl apply -f infrastructure/helm/secrets.yaml`.

 ## Run CincoCloud